 Driving Experienceword count: 190

 The range is now based around 1.0-litre and 1.4-litre versions of Suzuki's well-proven Boosterjet petrol engine.
 There's now no diesel option.
 We'd try and stretch to the 1.4, which puts out 140PS and 220Nm of torque is available from just 1,500rpm through to 4,000rpm.
 This is one of Suzuki's newest units and gives this car a reasonable turn of speed, enabling it to make 62mph in 10.2s en route to 124mph.
 The short overhangs will help with off-roading but the 185mm ground clearance isn't that generous.
 The 1.0-litre Boosterjet engine puts out 111PS and offers 160Nm of torque.
-The ALLGRIP four-wheel-drive system is available with the 1.4-litre petrol turbo.
+The ALLGRIP four-wheel-drive system is available with both units.
 The set-up features an electronically controlled clutch pack, controlled by a four-position switch on the centre console.
 Choose 'Auto' and it'll stick to driving the front wheels unless slip is detected, whereupon the rear wheels are pressed into action.
 'Sport' diverts up to 20 per cent of torque to the rear wheels to give livelier handling.
 'Snow' offers permanent four-wheel drive with the system choosing how much torque to split front and rear, while 'Lock' splits the torque equally between front and rear.